DeVaughan chosen as Democratic nominee to go up against Griffith

 “What can you tell me that has benefitted you from this representation in the last 10 years?
 And if you can’t think of anything, right off the top of your head, then give me five minutes.
 Let’s just talk,” DeVaughan said.
 “A lot of times, that opens up that door.”

-DeVaughan believes the communities that make up the 9th District deserve a representative in Washington that will listen to them and take action.
+DeVaughan believes the communities that make up the 9th District deserve a representative in Washington who will listen to them and take action.

 “We deserve to have somebody that is going to listen, that’s going to hear, who’s not the one to dismiss,” DeVaughan said.
 “People who vote for me, they could have trust that I’m going to bring their voice to Washington.
 Not just my voice, our voice.”